Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 What share of stamps are actually valuable?

 According to experts in the field, approximately a category-dependent amount of stamps are worth only their face value or slightly more.
-About a category-dependent amount of stamps have moderate value (market-dependent values), and the remaining a category-dependent amount are the truly valuable specimens worth hundreds, thousands, or even millions of dollars.
+About a category-dependent amount of stamps have moderate value (a value that must be established from current, topic-matched sales), and the remaining a category-dependent amount are the truly valuable specimens worth hundreds, thousands, or even millions of dollars.
 Most common stamps produced after the 1930s in large quantities have little premium value unless they contain printing errors or other unusual characteristics.

 How can I tell if my old stamps are valuable?